 It should come as no surprise to know that France is the world’s most popular tourist destination.
-With 89 million visitors every year, France is a head and shoulders above Spain, which comes in second, receiving 82 million visitors per year.
+With near 90 million visitors every normal non-covid year, France is a head and shoulders above Spain, which comes in second, receiving 82 million visitors per year.
 The number 3 spot goes to the USA with 78 million.
 These statistics confirm that France is once again the world's first choice holiday destination, despite a rather turbulent few years.

 So, what is it exactly that attracts people from all over the world to France?
 We'll try to boil France down to its essence and show you why it is the most popular tourist destination in the world.
 After all, 89 million people can’t be wrong, can they?

 Need we say more?
 Paris is undoubtedly one of the most fascinating and beautiful cities on earth.
 With glamorous buildings, chic cafés and more galleries than you could ever visit, Paris will captivate your heart and soul.
 Make sure you divide your time between being the ultimate tourist and climbing to the top of the Eiffel Tower and acting like a local (here are some alternative things to do in Paris).
 Head out to one of the city’s many bars and grab yourself a Pastis to sip with the Parisians for an authentic taste of life in the capital.

 Our top tips for visiting Paris?
 For the best view in Paris, climb to the top of the Montparnasse Tower.
 The lines are far shorter than at the Eiffel Tower and the views actually include the Iron Lady herself!
 If you’re visiting the Palace of Versailles, book a guided tour of the King’s Apartment at 10 a.m. via the website.
 The King’s Apartment is separate from the rest of the palace and you can only see it with this tour.
 This add-on is only a bit more expensive than the general entrance ticket, and you’ll be able to go straight to the main palace after, avoiding the long lines outside.